 Your first instalment will typically be paid immediately after your course start date.
 This is because your university will first need to confirm to Student Finance England (SFE) or Student Finance Wales that you’ve officially enrolled with them before the student loan can be released to you.

 Repayment terms – You will need to start repaying your loan once you have completed your PhD and started earning an annual income over £21,000.

 Once both these conditions are met, you will start making your repayments at 6% of your income above £21,000.
 This means that for the first £21,000 you earn, you won’t need to make any contributions towards your loan repayment, however, anything above £21,000 will be subject to a 6% deduction for repayment towards your student loan.

 It’s worth noting that if you work for an employer after your PhD, your repayments will be automatically deducted from your salary and there isn’t anything you will directly need to do.
 However, if you decide to work for yourself as opposed for an employer, you will need to make the repayments yourself.

-Like undergraduate loans, a postgraduate Doctoral Loan is subject to interest, which will need to be paid on top of your original student loan value.
+Like undergraduate loans taken for undergraduate degrees, a postgraduate Doctoral Loan is subject to interest, which will need to be paid on top of your original student loan value.
 The interest rate is the retail price index (RPI) plus 3%.

 Example: The average UK RPI for 2019 was approximately 2.4%.
 This means that besides the mandatory 3% that is owed, the average interest rate on a Doctoral Loan in 2019 would have been 5.4%.